When doing DIY projects I love to recycle and upcycle; and when renovating old furniture maintain some of the patina to show its age.

-In cutting out the six seat covers from the faux leather I was left with a 5 foot zip that was originally used to secure the faux leather to the sofa that we stripped down to salvage the faux leather covering; which once it’s unstitched will go into my wife’s sewing box of accessories.
+In cutting out the six seat covers from the faux leather I was left with a 5-foot zip that was originally used to secure the faux leather to the sofa that we stripped down to salvage the faux leather covering.
+(Once it’s unstitched it will go into my wife’s box of sewing accessories.)

-Regardless to which product used, I always use yellow dusters to apply the polish and buff to a shine.
+Regardless of which product used, I always use yellow dusters to apply the polish and buff to a shine.

-The main difference between the two products I use is that the ‘Leder-Balsam’ just wipes on and wipe off (job done); whereas the ‘Saddle & Leather Conditioning Soap’ is rubbed on, left to dry for 15 minutes and then buffed to a shine.
+The main difference between the two products I use is that the ‘Leder-Balsam’ just wipes on and wipes off (job done), whereas the ‘Saddle & Leather Conditioning Soap’ is rubbed on, left to dry for 15 minutes and then buffed to a shine.

-On this occasion I opted to use the ‘Leder-Balsam’ with good effect.
+On this occasion, I opted to use the ‘Leder-Balsam’ to good effect.

-With the chairs and seats renovated and reupholstered one of the chairs went back to where it was as a sewing chair for my wife in our conservatory; while the three spare chairs went back into the loft for storage.
+With the chairs and seats renovated and reupholstered, one of the chairs went back to where it was as a sewing chair for my wife in our conservatory.
+The three spare chairs went back into the loft for storage.